dspace-group/dscom/README.md

 c:\> dscom tlbexport MyAssembly.dll --out C:\path\to\output\MyAssembly.tlb
 ```

-For mor information about the command line options to create a TLB, use `dscom tlbexport --help`.
+For more information about the command line options to create a TLB, use `dscom tlbexport --help`.

 ## Library